-If Your effective date is Your eligible dependent's effective date is An eligible, but not covered employee, has a newborn child, the employee may enroll: (1)employee only, or (2) employee and spouse, or (3) employee and newborn, or (4) employee, spouse and newborn The employee has 31 days after the newborn's date of birth to enroll the newborn for coverage The employee, spouse and other eligible dependents can only be added within 31 days after the newborn's date of birth The newborn's date of birth Premium is billed for the full month in which coverage begins The newborn's date of birth Premium is billed for the full month in which coverage begins A covered employee adopts a child and chooses to enroll within 31 days after the date of adoption or date on which the child to be adopted is placed with the employee, the employee may enroll: (1) adopted child only, or (2) spouse only, or (3) spouse and or adopted child Other eligible dependents can also be added at this time The date of adoption or the date on which the child to be adopted is placed with the employee If only enrolling the adopted child, premium is waived for the first calendar month if the date of birth is other than the first of the month.
-If enrolling any other eligible dependent, premium is billed for the full month in which coverage begins A covered employee, you become a legal guardian of an eligible dependent child and choose to enroll the dependent within 31 days after the date the legal guardianship is granted Other eligible dependents can also be added at this time An award of legal guardianship is not a special enrollment event if for a non-covered employee or his or her dependents The date the guardianship is granted Premium is waived for the first calendar month if the date of notification is other than the first of the month A covered employee adds a court-ordered eligible dependent child after the participating district/entity receives notice of the court order or national medical support notice Other eligible dependents can also be added at this time A court order on the spouse (or ex-spouse) of a covered employee does not require TRS-ActiveCare to provide dependent coverage The date the participating district/entity receives notification of the court order or national medical support notice Premium is waived for the first calendar month if the date of notification is other than the first of the month
+If Your effective date is Your eligible dependent's effective date is An eligible, but not covered employee, has a newborn child, the employee may enroll: (1)employee only, or (2) employee and spouse, or (3) employee and newborn, or (4) employee, spouse and newborn The employee has 31 days after the newborn's date of birth to enroll the newborn for coverage The employee, spouse and other eligible dependents can only be added within 31 days after the newborn's date of birth The newborn's date of birth Premium is billed for the full month in which coverage begins The newborn's date of birth If only enrolling the newborn, premium is waived for the first calendar month if the date of birth is other than the first of the month.
+If enrolling any other eligible dependents, premium is billed for the full month in which coverage begins.
+A covered employee adopts a child and chooses to enroll within 31 days after the date of adoption or date on which the child to be adopted is placed with the employee, the employee may enroll: (1) adopted child only, or (2) spouse only, or (3) spouse and or adopted child Other eligible dependents can also be added at this time The date of adoption or the date on which the child to be adopted is placed with the employee If only enrolling the adopted child, premium is waived for the first calendar month if the date of birth is other than the first of the month.
+If enrolling any other eligible dependent, premium is billed for the full month in which coverage begins A covered employee, you become a legal guardian of an eligible dependent child and choose to enroll the dependent within 31 days after the date the legal guardianship is granted Other eligible dependents can also be added at this time An award of legal guardianship is not a special enrollment event if for a non-covered employee or his or her dependents.
+The date the guardianship is granted Premium is waived for the first calendar month if the date of notification is other than the first of the month A covered employee adds a court-ordered eligible dependent child after the participating district/entity receives notice of the court order or national medical support notice Other eligible dependents can also be added at this time A court order on the spouse (or ex-spouse) of a covered employee does not require TRS-ActiveCare to provide dependent coverage.
+The date the participating district/entity receives notification of the court order or national medical support notice Premium is waived for the first calendar month if the date of notification is other than the first of the month